Dylan-X/SuperSR/readme.md

     Try PyTables to save and generate data.

-    Finish the downsample first mode when generating data and label.
+    **Finish the downsample first mode when generating data and label. **

     Comments are incomplete, stucture is under enhanced.

+    Delete the slice first mode and set downsample first mode as Default.

+    Tensorboard visulization is incompleted.
+Weights visualization need to be considered.